-You want to grow those delicious, colorful, often heirloom potatoes that you see at Farmers Markets and local restaurants, the kind you just can’t find in the stores.
+Growing potatoes in containers is an incredibly rewarding process.
+If you’ve always wanted to grow those delicious, colorful, often heirloom potatoes that you see at Farmer’s Markets and local restaurants, the kind you just can’t find in the stores.
 But you don’t have the room.
 Why not grow them in containers?

 Potatoes planted in container pots grow vertically.
 Hilling is easy and contained inside the pot.
 Give your spuds the right soil and moisture conditions, and they’ll produce bumper crops relative to the size of the container.